TareqNewazShahriar/Improve-Your-Code/README.md

 <a style="display:none" href="https://tareqnewazshahriar.github.io/real-life-coding-mistakes/">View as website</a>

 **Do not just fix or improve a code and forget; keep it, share it - for all.**
+**Our learning from many years of mistakes, will be a short and sweet path for others.**

-This is a continuous project to keep history of our or others coding mistakes that we found in our real life.
-Anyone can add a code here, in fact everyone is highly encouraged to add real-life mistakes here.
-This is really usefull for programmers of every stage; mostly newcomer or intermediate.
+This is a end-less project to keep history of our or others coding mistakes that we've found in our real-life.
+Anyone can add code here; in fact everyone is highly encouraged to add real-life mistakes.
+This is really usefull for programmers of every stage (don't jsut shortlist novice or intermediate programmers).
 <br>
-Finally... isn't it fun to look back and see the mistakes.
+Finally... isn't it appealing to look back and see the memoriy of mistakes.
 So please... go ahead and create a pull request.

 <br>
 <br>